HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### bfs_ms.php
-BFS (breadth-first search)

-__Function operation:__ The function navigates through a GitHub repository using a Breadth-First Search (BFS) approach.
+__bfs_ms.php__ fetches data from a GitHub repository using a given URL and performs different tasks (GETCOMMIT, REFRESH, or DOWNLOAD) on the data it gets.
+It uses Breadth-First Search (BFS) to explore the directory structure of the repository.

-__GitHub API requests:__ It constructs API URLs and sends requests to GitHub's API, optionally including a token for authentication.

-__Data dandling:__ The function processes the API responses, extracting file and directory information.

-__File and directory processing:__ Files are stored in a database and may be downloaded, while directories are further explored.

-__Error handling:__ Errors, like connection failures or invalid responses, are logged for debugging.

-__Conclusion:__ bfs_ms.php manages repository traversal, file handling, and error logging for GitHub repositories.
+The microservice performs these tasks based on the operation:

+- __GETCOMMIT__: Gets the latest commit from the repository.
+- __REFRESH__: Updates the information about the files in the repository.
+- __DOWNLOAD__: Downloads the files to the server and updates the information and links for these files.

 __Includes neither original service files nor microservices.__

+__Operation:__ The function goes through a GitHub repository using a Breadth-First Search (BFS) method.

+__GitHub API requests__: It creates API URLs and sends requests to GitHub's API, optionally using a token for login.

+__Data handling:__ The function processes the API responses, getting file and directory information.

+__File and directory processing:__ Files are saved in a database and can be downloaded, while directories are checked further.

 __Querys used in this microservice:__